-7. What is the pathophysiology of chronic bronchitis?
+7. What type of disease is chronic bronchitis?

-10. What is the diagnosis of chronic bronchitis?
+8. What is the pathophysiology of chronic bronchitis?

-Patients often deny symptoms because onset has been gradual and has become accustomed to symptoms.
-They do not consider symptoms seriously until exacerbation occurs as a result of acute infection.
-It is important to note smoking history in pack years.
+Patients often deny symptoms because the onset is gradual, and they have become accustomed to symptoms.
+They do not consider symptoms serious until an exacerbation occurs as a result of an acute infection.

 Increased cough, increased sputum production leading to mucoid (clear and thick), purulent (containing pus), hemoptysis (blood from rupture of superficial blood vessels), shortness of breath (dyspnea), mild at first but gradually increases over time, increases with exertion and eventually shortness of breath persists at rest.

-Accessory muscle use, breath sounds are prolonged expiratory phase with wheezing, rales and may clear with a cough.
+Accessory muscle use, breath sounds are prolonged, expiratory wheezing, and crackles that may clear with a cough.

-13. What is the cause of cyanosis (more common than in emphysema) in chronic bronchitis?
+12. What is the cause of cyanosis in chronic bronchitis?

 Hypoxemia and polycythemia.